EVNR 1010 Introduction to Environmental and Natural Resources 2 Credits

 EVNR 3800K Aquatic Ecology 4 Credits

 This course will examine the physical, chemical, and biological processes occurring in lakes, streams, and wetlands.
 The ecology of aquatic ecosystems and the communities they support will be emphasized.
 Laboratory will include identification of and sampling techniques for native aquatic plant and animals.
-Laboratory Fee
+Laboratory Fee.

 EVNR 3950 Quantitative Methods in EVNR 3 Credits